 Fats provide the body with energy and help it carry out a range of functions.

 A vitamin is an organic compound and an essential micronutrient that the body needs in small amounts.

 Vitamins come from a variety of foods, including fruits and vegetables, dairy products, and lean protein sources.

-Vitamin A is vital for skin and eye health, Vitamin C for bone and muscle structure and immune support, and Vitamin D for bone growth and cardiovascular and nervous health.
+Vitamin A is vital for skin and eye health, Vitamin C is for bone and muscle structure and immune support, and Vitamin D is for bone growth and cardiovascular and nervous health.